 I have made hundreds of thousands of these potato rolls (true fact), and I have taught over twenty people to make them.
 Truth be told, I used to time myself to see just how fast I could shape them perfectly.
 I got my time down to under 3 seconds per roll shaping with both hands.

 So trust me when I promise you that, you too, can make perfect potato rolls.
 This dough is easy to work with and forgiving!
 So simple that the recipe is based on time.
 No window-pane test needed.

 These roll are not only an enriched potato roll but they are a BRIOCHE like these brioche hamburger buns!
 That’s right, an epic amount of butter is worked into the dough to finish.
 They are basically everything you love about decadent mashed potatoes in bread form.

-I brushed them with plain melted butter but you could use brown butter or throw in some herbs like rosemary and sage while melted to add even more flavor.
+I brushed them with plain melted butter but you could use brown butter, black garlic butter, or throw in some herbs like rosemary and sage while melted to add even more flavor.
 Pair these with my quick vegetable casserole recipe and your side dish game will be on point!